hydrology-tep/documentation/source/community-guide/sharing.rst

 	:figclass: img-container-border

 Share your processing jobs and results with the community and allow other users to reproduce or modify your processes.
-You can even share your favorite Processing Service or a data package you created.
+You can even share your favorite wps services or data packages you created.

 Share with groups
 -----------------